 You won’t need to use multiple types of software to manage your time either.
 Some platforms will automate checklists, create customized workflows for your agents and brokers, and allow numerous transaction coordinators to work in the same system under one streamlined inbox.

-It’s essential to take your time when choosing the right software for your business because you’ll be using it day after day to keep your clients up-to-date with the latest information.
+It’s essential to take your time when choosing the right task management software for your business because you’ll be using it day after day to keep your clients up-to-date with the latest information.

 Step 5: Set your rates based on experience/expertise